Interview with Caspar van der Poel - social media day June 30

 23/06/2023

-How wonderful, this beautiful weather and we have only just begun summer.
+How wonderful, this beautiful weather and we've only just begun summer.
 The coming days will be very warm.
-How do you stay in balance?
+How do you stay balanced?

-According to Chinese medicine, summer is the most yang season of the year, filled with abundant energy, long days, and lots of sunshine.
-Summer is about development, growth, activity, and creativity.
-Sounds wonderfully positive, you would say.
-But not everyone feels so great at the moment, right?
-People complain about the extreme heat, feel incapable, sleep poorly, are tired, and so on.
-It would be wonderful to still get that positive feeling.
+According to Chinese medicine, summer is the most yang season of the year, filled with abundant energy, long days, and plenty of sunshine.
+Summer is about expansion, growth, activity, and creativity.
+Sounds wonderfully positive, you might say.
+But not everyone is feeling so great at the moment, right?
+People complain about the extreme heat, feel incapable of doing anything, sleep poorly, are tired, and so on.
+It would be wonderful to still have that positive feeling.

 Balance

 When the fire element is in balance, our heart is calm, our mind is peaceful, and we sleep well.
-When the fire element is out of balance, you may experience depressive feelings or an excited (manic) feeling.
+If the fire element is out of balance, you may experience feelings of depression or, conversely, an excited (manic) feeling.
 Indications of an imbalance of the fire element include nervousness, palpitations, or poor sleep.
 Summer heat can give us a similar feeling.

-To stay balanced and in harmony with this extreme weather, the wise Chinese advised the following:
+To stay balanced and in harmony with this extreme weather, the wise Chinese recommended the following:

-- Get up early, go to bed later, take a nap, avoid anger, stay calm and steady
+- Wake up early, go to bed later, take an afternoon nap, avoid anger, stay calm and steady

 - Put pieces of lime or cucumber in your water bottle